 To substantiate your earnings, the WCB reviews your income tax returns and supporting documents from the previous one to two years.
 The WCB may obtain this information from Canada Revenue Agency (CRA) or another independent source signed by a certified accountant (CPA, CA, CGA or CMA).
 On occasions, the WCB may require additional documents to substantiate your earnings.

 If you have Personal Coverage only - meaning you do not employ workers - the first payment on your account is due January 31.

 If you have Personal Coverage and Worker Coverage your first payment will be due May 30.
 The remaining payments will be aligned with your selected payment option.

 Accounts with total premiums of less than $5,000 have the option to pay by Visa or Master Card.
-Additional payment options can be found here.
+Additional payment options are also available.
 The minimum annual premium is $100.

 If not paid, coverage will be cancelled and depending on the type of business you are in, cancellation of coverage may limit your ability to secure contracts in the future.